sanakhuram/semester-project-sana-khuram/README.md

 ## 🙏 Acknowledgments

 - 🖼️ Images and content provided by the client.
-- 🖼️ [Unsplash](https://unsplash.com) for additional imagery used in the project (licensed for free use).
+- 🖼️ [Unsplash](https://unsplash.com) for additional imagery used in the project.

 🔗 You can view the live project on [GitHub Pages](https://sanakhuram.github.io/semester-project-sana-khuram/) 🌐